 All children have the right not to be hurt.
-Bullying can often be things like name-calling, hitting, happy-slapping (when someone gets attacked and it's filmed on a mobile phone) or stealing someone's things.
+Bullying can be things like name-calling, hitting, happy-slapping, or stealing someone's things.
 A child can also be bullied by receiving nasty messages either via mobile phones or the Internet or false rumours being spread about them.

 If you think a child or young person is being bullied, act immediately.
 Talk to the child/young person about what that they can do to deal with bullying themselves, and help build up self-confidence.
 If this doesn't work, talk to the teacher about what can be done.
 Always encourage the child/young person to tell someone if they are being bullied.

 If they are being bullied, they are not alone.
 Many other children and young people are also being bullied and this must be stopped.
 Remember, it's not their fault and they have the right to live without being picked on.
 Bullying behaviour is unacceptable.
 It can happen at any age to any child.

 Guidance from the Department for Education for schools and parents, revised in July 2017, is available to download here: Preventing bullying webpage

 You can find more advice on bullying and other subjects in our links section.

 The WSCP does not necessarily endorse all the views expressed by these organisations.